DBozhinovski/blog.darko.io/content/posts/2020-04-27---build-you-a-corona-tracker-the-hard-way.md

 ### 3. WHO

 I'm no stranger to parsing weird formats, but seriously, f**k parsing PDF files.
 You get some plain text (if you're lucky).
 Have fun.
-Pausing the rant for a second here, WHO provides a daily report of the current world-wide sutiation according to their metrics.
+Pausing the rant for a second here, WHO provides a daily report of the current world-wide situation according to their metrics.
 Each of those reports is, well, a PDF file, with a similar structure.
 There is a per-country table with stats in the files.
 Which happens to be useless if you want to access the data for anything else than just reading the PDF.

-I thought about giving up on WHO, but I often have more stuborness than sense for these kinds of problem.
+I thought about giving up on WHO, but I often have more stubbornness than sense for these kinds of problem.

 So, the reports are located at: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports.
 It's pretty easy to get the latest one, by using similar methods to what we did with wikipedia and DOM selectors.

 #### Attempt 1 [failed]: Parsing via a classifier

-My first attempt invloved being a smart**s, and trying to trick the file into giving up it's data.
+My first attempt involved being a smart**s, and trying to trick the file into giving up its data.

 The idea was:

 1. Split the textual data into files (using `.split('\n')`)
 2. Run each line through https://github.com/axa-group/nlp.js, and filter the lines that are data from the ones that are gibberish (in the context of being able to use the data for an application):

-The second step also involved "positive" and "negative" examples.
-E.g.
+The second step also involved "positive" and "negative" examples:

 ```js
 // Positive example - we want to keep lines like these, since they are data